eu-digital-green-certificates/dgca-verifier-service/README.md

 - Keys to access the [DGCG](https://https://github.com/eu-digital-green-certificates/dgc-gateway) via the [DGCG Connector](https://github.com/eu-digital-green-certificates/dgc-lib) of the [DGC-lib](https://github.com/eu-digital-green-certificates/dgc-lib)

+**Note:** The verifier service needs the connection to the gateway in order to run.
+There is no standalone version available.

 For further information about the keys and certificates needed, please refer to the documentation of the [DGCG](https://https://github.com/eu-digital-green-certificates/dgc-gateway) and the [DGC-lib](https://github.com/eu-digital-green-certificates/dgc-lib)